 3. Your Car Might Be Towed

 When charged with a DUI, you’ll be taken to the police station, and your vehicle will likely be towed at your expense.
 You’ll receive information about which company towed your car and how to retrieve it.
-Contact them promptly to arrange pickup and settle towing fees.

 4. Booked, Processed, Contact Your Lawyer